georgeobote/crush-policies/terms-of-service.md

 1. We require both SMS verification and `.edu` email confirmation before unlocking discovery features.
 2. We may suspend or terminate access if we cannot verify eligibility, suspect fraud, or detect policy violations.
-3. Auto-match, swipe feeds, and messaging depend on a compliant profile (minimum three approved photos, verified phone/.edu, complete profile fields).
+3. Crush Drop, swipe feeds, and messaging depend on a compliant profile (minimum three approved photos, verified phone/.edu, complete profile fields).

 ## 3. License & Acceptable Use